FAQ

 • Cropping practice (intercropping, crop rotation, etc.)

-• Organic and inorganic fertilizer use data (types, quantities, methods of application etc.)
+• Organic and inorganic fertiliser use data (types, quantities, methods of application and date of application)

-With the submitted data, CNG can calculate and verify the carbon potential of the farmers agricultural land with respect to their change in practices.
-Based on the calculated potential CNG will be able to determine the farmers eligibility to join the programme and the period the farmer can be credited for.
-Going forward, the data provided by the farmer will then serve as their baseline.
+With the submitted data, Anthesis SA can calculate and verify the carbon potential of the farmers agricultural land with respect to their change in practices.
+Based on the calculated potential, Anthesis SA will be able to determine the farmers eligibility to join the programme and the period the farmer can be credited for.
+Going forward, the initial data provided by the farmer will then serve to establish their baseline.

 Adopting regenerative agriculture practices take time and effort but the long-term benefits are significant.
 The key is in embracing the power of diversity on the farm.
 Each farm has a unique set of challenges when transitioning to regenerative agriculture.
 Staying engaged and creative is of utmost importance because there is no simple formula fit for all.
 So, farmers are encouraged to work closely with technical service providers (agronomists, soil health specialists, soil testing laboratories etc.) to get advice on what changes best suit their needs.